Freiling87/CCU/CCU/README.md

 |Trait Trigger Trait				|Effect	|
 |:----------------------------------|:------|
 |Common Folk						|- NPC will be Loyal to those with Friend of the Common Folk
-|Cool Cannibal						|- NPC will no longer be Hostile if you have Cool With Cannibals
+|Cool Cannibal						|- If NPC has Aggressive trait, will no longer be Hostile if you have Cool With Cannibals
-|Cop Access							|- NPC will not sell to the player unless they have The Law
+|Cop Access							|- If NPC has any Vendor trait, will not sell to the player unless they have The Law
-|Honorable Thief					|- NPC will not Pickpocket the player if they have Honor Among Thieves<br>- If NPC is a Thief Vendor, player needs Honor Among Thieves to buy from them
+|Honorable Thief					|- If NPC has Sticky Glove, will not Pickpocket the player if they have Honor Among Thieves<br>- If NPC has any Vendor trait, will not sell to the player unless they have Honor Among Thieves

 ## Vendor Traits *